IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/HOWTO_DUPLICATE_A_PLUGIN.md

 It might be useful to duplicate one of the plugins as a personal playground for testing and learning.
 This is a step by step guide to duplicate a plugin.

-Let's take the `jsonschema-plugin-settings-page` plugin as example :
+Let's take the `settings-page` plugin as example :

-- Duplicate the `jsonschema-plugin-settings-page` plugin beside the existing plugin into `packages/wp-content/plugins/`
+- Duplicate the `settings-page` plugin beside the existing plugin into `packages/wp-content/plugins/`

-- Rename the folder to ... let's say `jsonschema-plugin-settings-page-duplicate`
+- Rename the folder to ... let's say `settings-page-duplicate`

-- Go into the new plugin folder `packages/wp-content/plugins/jsonschema-plugin-settings-page-duplicate` and replace all occurrences of  `jsonschema_plugin_settings_page_duplicate` in all files.
+- Go into the new plugin folder `packages/wp-content/plugins/settings-page-duplicate` and replace all occurrences of  `settings-page_duplicate` in all files.

-  - `jsonschema-plugin-settings-page` with `jsonschema-plugin-settings-page-duplicate`
+  - `settings-page` with `settings-page-duplicate`

-  - `jsonschema_plugin_settings_page` with `jsonschema_plugin_settings_page_duplicate`
+  - `settings_page` with `settings_page_duplicate`

 - Rebuild the js/css sources : `pnpm run build`